Webby234/NFL_Predicitions/README.md

 # NFL_Predicitions
 Uses Machine Learning to make predictions on the winner for upcoming NFL games.
-This model gives a confidence score based for every prediction and allows you to filter based on the week and the confidence level.
+This model gives a confidence score for every prediction.
+You can also filter the picks by week and confidence score.